 “Even when you work, it’s not enough for a decent living,” she says.
 Government programs “keep you at a certain level.”

-Meenu is the executive lead for equity, diversity and inclusion at Holland Bloorview Children’s Rehabilitation Hospital in Toronto after a career in regional government and the corporate sector.
+Meenu is a past executive lead for equity, diversity and inclusion at Holland Bloorview Children’s Rehabilitation Hospital in Toronto after a career in regional government and the corporate sector.
 She worked at the Region of Peel for 15 years where she oversaw accessibility planning program of Peel and ensured compliance with the Accessibility for Ontarians with Disabilities Act.
 But she struggled with poverty for much of her career due to additional costs of living with a disability.

 Meenu had a spinal cord injury in 1986, shortly after she emigrated to Canada from India.
 She’s used a wheelchair since, and much of her income has gone towards repairing and buying wheelchairs and accessible vans, as well as renovating her home to make it accessible.